Part 2: Understanding Your Ability to Manage Conflicts

 Teach Students: 2a.
 Summarizing My Current Ability to Manage Conflict

-Before administering the Conflict Management Questionnaire and Knowledge Test, prompt students to think about recent interactions with others and their ability to manage any conflict or disagreement that occurred.
+Before administering the Conflict Management Knowledge Test, prompt students to think about recent interactions with others and their ability to manage any conflict or disagreement that occurred.
 Next, ask students to reflect on the following questions and then write a summary sentence for each question on the Teach Students: 2a.
-Summarizing My Current Ability to Manage Conflict handout (Handout 2a. linked on page 11 of the Educator Workbook):
+Summarizing My Current Ability to Manage Conflict handout (Handout 2a. linked to on page 11 of the Educator Workbook):

 - Describe a time when you wished you had approached conflict differently.